February & March 2017

 “I can’t comment on one book as we have gone through most of them.
 There is not one that has not taught us something we haven’t thought of before.
 We are thanking God for you and for your ministry.”

 “For I know the plans I have for you,” says Jeremiah 29:11.
 God had plans for Israel.
-Is this a promise that can help you realize God’s plan for your life?
+But is this a promise that can help you realize God’s plan for your life as well?

 In The Weight of Glory, C. S. Lewis discussed the benefits of thinking about heaven in terms of things that we are already familiar with.

 This 1727 revival in a small town had a lasting global impact.
 Take a look at how it began, and why it almost didn’t begin.

 Jesus taught His disciples to view all things in the light of His own authority and purpose.
 This included the law of Moses.
 You can even see the five books of Moses in the outline of the Sermon on the Mount.

 Frank Bartleman lived through Azusa Street Revival that began in 1906.
 Here are some lessons he taught as he looked back on the experience years later.

 Holiness is beautiful.
 If you see it you will want it.
 You will choose it above all else.
 And the more you choose it, the more clearly you will see it.